Deciding the outcome of a planning application

 Members briefing panel

 Where there are relevant material objections to an application from a Conservation Area Advisory Committee, a residents or amenity group or Ward Councillor, or three or more respondents from different addresses a decision cannot be made by delegated powers without first bringing it to the attention of our Members’ Briefing Panel.

-The panel is made up of three councillors: the Chair of our Development Control Committee: Cllr Sue Vincent (Lab), the Vice Chair Cllr Roger Freeman (Con) and Cllr Flick Rea (Lib Dem).
+The panel is made up of three councillors: the Chair of our Development Control Committee: Cllr Heather Johnson (Lab), the Vice Chair Cllr Roger Freeman (Con) and Cllr Flick Rea (Lib Dem).

 The panel does not decide upon applications that are referred to it.
 Its role is to consider the nature and extent of the outstanding objections to the application by viewing the associated planning officer’s report, application drawings, relevant photographs and letters of objection.